NHERI Summer Institute

 The Summer Institute will host representatives from the 11 universities and 12 NHERI sites.
 Selected in-person attendees will meet with representatives and learn about:

-Representatives from the NHERI Network Communication Office, NHERI Science Plan, NHERI Technology Transfer Committee, User Forum, and the NHERI NSF Program Director will also be on hand to host workshops and guide your group's mock proposal development.
+Representatives from the NHERI Network Communication Office, NHERI Science Plan, NHERI Technology Transfer Committee, User Forum, and an NHERI NSF Program Director will also be on hand to host sessions and guide your proposal development.

 Eligibility

-Both virtual and in-person attendees must be early-career faculty, NHERI Graduate Student Council members, K-12 teachers in the San Antonio area, or industry researchers that are interested in natural hazards, the NHERI network and its resources, as well as proposal planning.
+Attendees must be early-career faculty or industry researchers that are interested in natural hazards, the NHERI network and its resources, as well as proposal planning.

-We encourage participants interested in multi-disciplinary research and collaboration between experimental sites to apply as well as under-represented minorities, women, and veterans.
+We encourage participants interested in multi-disciplinary research and collaboration between NHERI experimental sites to apply.

 Application & Registration

-There are three ways to attend the NHERI Summer Institute:
+There are two ways to attend the NHERI Summer Institute:

 2. Register to participate in person without funding (the Institute is free).

-We encourage early-career professionals and faculty, industry professionals, and NHERI GSC members to apply to attend the event in person.
-Selected in-person attendees will receive an NSF travel award to cover travel, accommodations, food, parking, etc. More importantly, in-person attendees will work with other like-minded individuals, an NSF Program Director, a variety of NHERI representatives, and K-12 educators to develop a mock proposal.
+We encourage early-career professionals (pre-tenured track faculty, postdoctoral researchers, or senior graduate students), to apply for travel funds.
+Selected in-person attendees will receive an NSF travel award to cover up to $1,200 travel, accommodations, food, parking, etc. More importantly, in-person attendees will work with other like-minded individuals, an NSF Program Director, a variety of NHERI representatives, and K-12 education consultants to grow professionally and begin proposal planning.

-Register — You may also register for free to attend the NHERI Summer Institute in person until March 29, 2024.
-Those who register to attend in person but do not receive an NSF Travel Award or Stipend will be responsible for travel and accommodations.
-The Institute will provide breakfast, lunch, and snacks during the three-day workshop.
+Register — You may also register to attend the NHERI Summer Institute in person.
+Those who register to attend in person but do not receive an NSF travel award will receive free registration.
+The Institute will provide some meals and snacks during the day-and-a-half workshop.

 Accommodations

-NHERI has reserved a block of rooms for $143.00 a night with free parking at the DoubleTree by Hilton San Antonio Downtown Hotel.
-Please book your rooms for the NHERI Summer Institute before May 15, 2024, to receive the special rate with free parking (book here).
+NHERI has reserved a block of rooms for $137.00 a night at the DoubleTree by Hilton San Antonio Downtown Hotel.
+Please book your rooms for the NHERI Summer Institute before May 1, 2026, to receive the special rate (link coming soon).
 If you have questions or need assistance, please contact Robin Nelson (robin.nelson@utsa.edu).

 Explore